 Don’t just blog about anything and hope the content sticks.
 Keep an eye on your blog’s analytics to see what content your customers are interested in, so you can create more of that.
 What’s more, you can track click-throughs, shares, and comments to gain insight into your audience.
 Not only will this help you fine-tune your content strategies and blog topics, but your blog’s analytics can help you make strategic decisions for ads.

 For example, you can use analytics to see where in the country (or world) your blog readers are from.
 With that knowledge, you could strategically target those regions with geo-targeting ads.
-(Read our full guide on how to get started with geo-targeting here).

 6. Your blog provides content to use elsewhere